 Address: 313 Dallas St, San Antonio, TX 78215

 Hours of operation: 7am – 9pm

-Lexington Ave cuts right through Madison Square Park which takes up two city blocks.
-Madison Square Dog Park is on the east side of the street, while the kids playground is on the west side.
-The entire park is only two blocks south of I35 in the downtown San Antonio area.
+Lexington Avenue cuts right through Madison Square Park, which takes up two city blocks.
+The dog park is on the east side of the street, while the playground and exercise equipment are on the west side.
+The entire park is only two blocks south of I-35, in the downtown area.
 The dog park is on the smaller size, hardly more than half an acre, and may get crowded in the evenings.

-Although there is parking all the way around the dog park, you will have to pop a quarter into the meter unless you walk to the park.
+Although there is parking all the way around the dog park, you will have to pop a quarter into the meter, unless you walk to the park.
 There are no restrooms at the park, but there are two dog friendly water fountains and plenty of shade.
-One fountain is outside the park and the other is on the inside.
+One fountain is outside the park, and the other is on the inside.

 There are three picnic tables inside the dog park, all of which were being used by dog parents when we entered the park.
-There is a little grass inside the park, but it mostly contained mulch.
+There is a small amount of grass inside the park, but it mostly contains mulch.
 While we were there we met the fastest dog on three legs, which was quite a sight to behold.
-She was so fast that our Rhodesian Ridgeback Abbey, would not even chase her.
+She was so fast that our Rhodesian Ridgeback, Abbey, would not even chase her.

 Instead she chose to play push-and-shove with the Australian Shepherd.
 Madison Square Dog Park is small and required a quarter, but Abbey had a great time so it was worth it.
 We even found a dog friendly shop, Southpaw Waggery, right next door, and hit that place up afterwards.
 Parking next to the Southpaw Waggery is free for two hours.